| || |

 at upper left.

 If a student cannot visit the Center during open hours, s/he may complete and submit a review request form at this web link.
 On the form, please identify specific concerns for the consultant to address, and include a copy of the assignment if possible.
 The document should be sent as an attachment in .rtf or .doc or .docx format.
 The submitted form will go directly to the Writing Center online consultant.
-Students will receive a response within forty-eight hours.
+Students will receive a response within forty-eight hours or two business days.

 The Writing Center offers workshops on various topics throughout the semester.
 One series is on basic writing skills, while an additional series focuses on academic writing skills.
 These are open to all students, staff, and faculty.
 Students who attend eight or more sessions of the basic skills and/or academic writing workshops will receive a recognition stamp of attendance on their transcripts.